-The Trustees also regularly review the Child Protection Policy, and while it remains a Charity requirement that all Trustees must satisfactorily complete a basic DBS check prior to appointment, this has subsequently been extended, with two nominated Trustees required to also complete an enhanced DBS check, and to act as the specified direct contacts with children when/if a requirement for such contact should arise.
-Since it is also policy that all direct contacts be avoided (and no actual contacts have taken place in the last 16 years of operation), and would never be unsupervised in any case, no further action is considered relevant at present.
+The Trustees also regularly review the Child Protection Policy, and while it remains a Charity requirement that all Trustees must satisfactorily complete a basic DBS check prior to appointment, this has subsequently been extended, with two nominated Trustees required to also complete an enhanced DBS check, and to act as the specified direct contacts with children although this has not been necessary for many years and the Trustees have taken a decision that it should never occur unless agreed by all Trustees for an exceptional specific currently unforeseen occurrence.
+No further action is considered relevant at present.